MicrosoftDocs/learn/learn-pr/azure/develop-test-deploy-azure-functions-with-core-tools/includes/3-exercise-create-function-core-tools.md

     You can ignore the output of this command.
 The Functions host is now running exactly as before, but its output is being sent to the file `~/output.txt`, and we can continue to use the command line while it's running.

-1. Run this command to send an HTTP GET request to our locally-running function.
+1. Run this command to send an HTTP GET request to our locally running function.

     ```bash
     curl "http://localhost:7071/api/simple-interest" -w "\n"